Sajan-Mahla/HWS-app-s/README.md

 - Learn about most types of accessibilty
 - Used Best practices

-### 2️⃣2️⃣ Hot Prospects - Conferences AHAA
+### 2️⃣2️⃣ Hot Prospects - Conferences AHAA.
-- QR code for Very much Everything.
+- QR code for Very much Everything
 - Context menu
 - Best UI Practices

+### 2️⃣3️⃣ SublteShift - Gradientttttttttt
+- change gradient by tapping the screen
+- long press it to save it
+- history button as it is mandate
 ---
 ### ⏳ More coming soon...